OSGeo/gdal/doc/source/drivers/raster/jpeg.rst

       In AUTO or YES mode, if the source dataset uses JPEG compression, or JPEGXL compression with a JPEG reconstruction box, lossless recoding from it is done.
-      If set to NO, or in AUTO mode and the source is not compatible of lossless transcoding, the regular conversion code path is taken.
+      If set to NO, or in AUTO mode and the source is not compatible with lossless transcoding, the regular conversion code path is taken.

 -  .. co:: PROGRESSIVE